rnoth/lib/README.md

 	of the type ('concat'ing an array of five ints would have length == 20, not 5

+	- return 0 on succes, `ENOMEM` when out of memory

 - `vec_join(void *destination, void *source)`

 	- appends the elements of source to destination

+	- return 0 on success, `ENOMEM` when out of memory

 - `vec_clone(void *vector)`

-- returns a copy of vector
+	- returns a copy of vector, or `NULL` if allocation fails

 ##list
 declare a singly-linked list of type Type with `List(Type) *instance`.